 Your doctor has requested a procedure called cerebral embolization.
 This is a way of blocking off part of a blood vessel that is causing problems.
 It can be used to control an aneurysm, excessive bleeding, or to cut off the blood supply to a tumor.
-Our team of specialized physicians, nurses and technicians is led by Franklin Moser, MD, Chief of Interventional Neuroradiology.
+Our team of specialized physicians, nurses and technicians is led by Franklin Moser, MD, Director of Interventional Neuroradiology.

 Before Arriving for Your Exam